Hurricane Sally Threatens Gulf Coast With a Slow Drenching

-Hurricane Sally, one of a record-tying five storms churning simultaneously in the Atlantic, closed in on the Louisiana-Mississippi coast Monday with rapidly strengthening winds of at least 90 mph (145 kph) and the potential for up to 2 feet (0.6 meters) of rain that could bring severe flooding.
+Hurricane Sally, one of four storms churning simultaneously in the Atlantic, closed in on the Gulf Coast on Monday with rapidly strengthening winds of at least 100 mph (161 kph) and the potential for up to 2 feet (0.6 meters) of rain that could bring severe flooding.

+The storm was on a track to brush by the southeastern tip of Louisiana and then blow ashore late Tuesday or early Wednesday near the Mississippi-Alabama state line for what could be a long, slow and ruinous drenching.

-Storm-weary Gulf Coast residents rushed to buy bottled water and other supplies ahead of the storm, which was expected to reach Louisiana's southeastern tip around daybreak Tuesday and make its way sluggishly northward into Mississippi on a path that could menace the New Orleans metropolitan area and cause a long, slow drenching.
+Storm-weary Gulf Coast residents rushed to buy bottled water and other supplies ahead of the hurricane, which powered up to a Category 2 in the afternoon.
+Forecasters said sustained winds could reach 110 mph (177 kph) by landfall.

-Forecasters said it could be a Category 2 hurricane with winds of 105 mph (169 kph) by the time it nears the coast.
-It could give Louisiana its second pounding from a hurricane in less than three weeks.
+“This is the real deal, and it deserves your attention,” Mississippi Gov. Tate Reeves wrote on Twitter, shortly after the storm was upgraded.
+He urged people in low-lying areas to prepare to evacuate.
+“Be smart.
+Prepare for worst.
+Pray for the best," he said.

+Seawater and sand swept onto roads on one end of Dauphin Island off the coast of Alabama, washing away several cars, Dauphin Island Mayor Jeff Collier said.
+He said about a dozen people had to be evacuated by Humvee.

-Jeremy Burke lifted things off the floor in case of flooding in his Bay Books bookstore in the Old Town neighborhood of Bay St. Louis, Mississippi, a popular weekend getaway from New Orleans, about 60 miles (95 kilometers) to the west.
-The streets outside were emptying fast.
+To the west, in Mississippi, Jeremy Burke lifted things off the floor in case of flooding in his Bay Books bookstore in the Old Town neighborhood of Bay St. Louis, a popular weekend getaway from New Orleans, about 60 miles (95 kilometers) to the west.

-“It’s turning into a ghost town,” he said.
-“Everybody’s biggest fear is the storm surge, and the worst possible scenario being that it just stalls out.
-That would be a dicey situation for everybody.”

-For only the second time on record, forecasters said, five tropical cyclones were swirling simultaneously in the Atlantic basin.
+For only the second time on record, forecasters said, five tropical cyclones swirled simultaneously in the Atlantic basin at one point Monday.
 The last time that happened was in 1971.

-In addition to Sally were Hurricane Paulette, which passed over a well-fortified Bermuda on Monday and was expected to peel harmlessly out into the North Atlantic, and Tropical Storms Rene, Teddy and Vicky, all of them out at sea and unlikely to threaten land this week, if at all.
+In addition to Sally were Hurricane Paulette, which passed over a well-fortified Bermuda on Monday and was expected to peel harmlessly out into the North Atlantic; and Tropical Storms Rene, Teddy and Vicky, all of them out at sea and unlikely to threaten land this week, if at all.
+Rene was downgraded to a trough of low pressure Monday evening.

-As of midafternoon, Sally was about 160 miles (260 kilometers) southeast of Biloxi, Mississippi, moving at 7 mph (11 kph).

-Sally's sluggish pace could give it more time to drench the Mississippi Delta with rain and push storm surge ashore.
+As of late afternoon, Sally was about 145 miles (230 kilometers) southeast of Biloxi, Mississippi, moving at 6 mph (9 kph).
+The hurricane's sluggish pace could give it more time to drench the Mississippi Delta with rain and storm surge.

+The storm’s forecast track was nudged east Monday afternoon but much of southeast Louisiana remained under a hurricane warning.
+Storm surge warnings stretched from Port Fourchon in Louisiana to the line between Okaloosa and Walton counties in Florida.
+Also included: lakes Pontchartrain, Maurepas and Borgne in the New Orleans area and Mobile Bay in Alabama.

-People in New Orleans watched the storm’s track intently.
-A more easterly course could bring torrential rain and damaging winds to Mississippi.
-A more westerly track would pose another test for the low-lying city, where heavy rains have to be pumped out through a century-old drainage system.
+People in New Orleans watched the storm’s track intently, worried that Sally would pose the latest test for pumps used in the low-lying city's century-old drainage system.

-Even with a push toward the east, New Orleans, which is on Lake Pontchartain, will be in the storm surge area, said University of Miami hurricane researcher Brian McNoldy.
-He said New Orleans “should be very concerned in terms of track.”

-The National Hurricane Center forecast storm surges of up to 11 feet (3.4 meters), including 4 to 6 feet (1.2 to 1.8 meters) in Lake Pontchartrain and 6 feet in downtown Mobile, Alabama.

 In eastern New Orleans, drainage canals were lowered in anticipation of torrential rains, Mayor LaToya Cantrell said.
 New Orleans police went on 12-hour shifts, and rescue boats, barricades, backup generators and other equipment were readied, Police Superintendent Shaun Ferguson said.